 The background of this is that Hafsa had caught Muhammad in bed with his concubine, Maria the Copt, on the day he was supposed to spend with Hafsa.
 Muhammad promised to stay away from Mary and asked Hafsa to keep the matter a secret, but Hafsa told Aisha.
 Then Allah stepped in with the revelation of the threat of divorce that we now find in vv.
 1-6, freeing Muhammad from his oath to stay away from Mary.

 Another tradition explains the same verses as concerning only his wives’ jealousy (or perhaps Muhammad’s bad breath) and his oath to stop drinking honey.
 In this case what the Prophet has held forbidden that Allah has made lawful for him would be honey.
 That is, Muhammad tried to please his consorts by promising to give up honey, and Allah is allowing him to break this oath and threatening the errant wives with divorce.

-Then vv.
-7-12 conclude sura 66 with more warnings of hell for the unbelievers.
+Then Allah concludes sura 66 with still more warnings of hell for the unbelievers (vv.
+7-12).
 Allah tells Muhammad to “strive hard” (jahidi, جاهد) against the unbelievers and hypocrites.
-Ibn Kathir explains: “Allah the Exalted orders His Messenger to perform Jihad against the disbelievers and hypocrites, the former with weapons and armaments and the later by establishing Allah's legislated penal code.”
+Ibn Kathir explains: “Allah the Exalted orders His Messenger to perform Jihad against the disbelievers and hypocrites, the former with weapons and armaments and the later by establishing Allah’s legislated penal code.”